 Discussion

 Whole genome DNA hypomethylation and hypermethylation of promoter of cancer related gene are regard as the common pattern of diverse cancers.
 In our study, we found whole genome DNA hypomethylation arising at benign adenoma stage and high-grade adenoma shows further hypomethylation compared to low-grade adenoma (Figure 1C).
 As many previous studies reported, bimodal distribution can characterize DNA methylation pattern, and we found hypermethylated peak can clearly reflect progressive hypomethylation (Figure 1D and Figure 1E)[21].
 We identified 440 and 6805 DMRs in low- and hyper-grade adenoma respectively, and 314(71.4%) in low-grade adenoma and 4,213(61.9%) in high-grade adenoma are hypomethylated.
 Besides, we found 868 DMRs when compared high-grade adenoma with low-grade adenoma.
-What is interesting is most of them, 660 (76.0%), are hypermethylated, which is converse with NLA and NHA.
-Beyond our expectation, there is a little overlap between the genes the significant distinct DMRs located on NLA and LAHA.
-Both of these results indicate NLA and LAHA possibly are not the same process with degree difference but two different epigenetic processes.
+What is interesting is most of them, 660 (76.0%), are hypermethylated, which is converse with LGA VS NORMAL and HGA VS NORMAL.
+Beyond our expectation, there is a little overlap between the genes the significant distinct DMRs located on LGA VS NORMAL and LGA VS HGA.
+Both of these results indicate LGA VS NORMAL and LGA VS HGA possibly are not the same process with degree difference but two different epigenetic processes.
 It impels us to figure out the potential mechanism.
 So we did enrichment analysis for 603 genes the DMRs between high-grade adenoma and low-grade adenoma located on, and most terms are nervous system and signal transduction associated (Figure 2A).
 The term gut–brain-axis describes an integrative physiology concept that incorporates all, including afferent and efferent neural, endocrine, nutrient, and immunological signals between the CNS and the gastrointestinal system, which is focused by more and more studies[20].
 In our study, dopaminergic synapse and serotonergic synapse are hit on KEGG enrichment result, both of them are important for nervous system.
 Serotonin (5-hydroxytryptamine, 5-HT) has a popular image as a contributor to feelings of well-being and happiness, though its actual biological function is complex and multifaceted, modulating cognition, reward, learning, memory, and numerous physiological processes[22].
 Brain 5-HT gets much more respect, and certainly more press, than the vastly larger store of 5-HT in the gut[23].
 Dopamine (3,4-dihydroxyphenethylamine, DA) is an organic chemical of the catecholamine and phenethylamine families.
 It functions both as a hormone and a neurotransmitter, and plays several important roles in the brain and body.
 In the brain, dopamine functions as a neurotransmitter, a chemical released by neurons (nerve cells), to send signals to other nerve cells.
 Outside the central nervous system, dopamine functions primarily as a local paracrine messenger[24].
 It reduces gastrointestinal motility and protects intestinal mucosa.
 Nervous system associated terms are unexpected in our study, so we need further study to uncover the concrete mechanism.
 Our study suggests gut–brain-axis and related molecule maybe be the new thinking of early diagnosis and risk warning of colorectal cancer, even at benign adenoma stage.